sadish-hub/BC/README.md

 Before you execute commands, go and change the connectionstring in the appsettings.development.json

 I'm still looking for neat way of doing automatic migrations of EF Core 3.0.
-Untill then, Execute the below commands in the order to create the tables in the db
+Untill then, Execute the below commands in the order to create the tables in the db.
+If EF commands are not working run "dotnet tool install --global dotnet-ef --version 3.0.0"

 dotnet ef migrations add InitialMigration --context BrightChoiceContext dotnet ef database update --context BrightChoiceContext